NabJa/scaling-ecg-models/README.md

 ### More compute leads to better performance
 - Optimizer has a significant impact on performance and scaling capabilities
 - Just using more compute does not improve performance.
-A careful choice of model architecture, optimizer, and hyperparamters is1 required.
+A careful choice of model architecture, optimizer, and hyperparamters is required.
 <img src="notebooks/design_space_results/space_a/pareto_optimizer.png" alt="drawing" width="500"/>

 *Figure 1: Pareto front of model performance (Physionet Accuracy is a balanced accuracy described [here](https://physionet.org/content/challenge-2021/1.0.3/)) vs. total compute (FLOPs) for different optimizers.
 AdamW clearly outperforms SGD and SGD with Momentum.*